Restoring Sleep and Health for a Better Tomorrow

 - Diagnosis: After analyzing the sleep study results, the sleep specialist will determine if you have sleep apnea.
 If diagnosed, you’ll return to our Wilmington or Seaford dental office to discuss a personalized treatment plan.

-Sleep Apnea Treatments
+Sleep Apnea Treatments in Wilmington and Seaford Near You

 There are various types of sleep apnea treatments available.
 We’ll go over your options and discuss which will be best suited to treat sleep apnea and meet your needs.